Bharath-vaj/health-ehr-inventory-api/README.md

 The Visit EAPI is responsible for creating `Immunization history` and retrieving `Patient Immunization`, `Patient Blood Test`, `Patient Insurance`, `Patient Appointment` data from System APIs.

-# Health-EHR-Inventory-api
+# Health EHR Inventory API

 ## Overview

-The `Health-EHR-Inventory-api` is Mule application that showcases the integration between a generic Inventory Management System (Inventory) and an Electronic Health Record (EHR) using MuleSoft.
-The system will retrieve inventory data from a cloud-based relational database and send it to the EHR in JSON format.
+The `health-ehr-inventory-api` is Mule application that showcases the integration between a generic Inventory Management System (Inventory) and an Electronic Health Record (EHR) using MuleSoft.

-### Implementation Steps

-- Define a `scheduler` to trigger the integration flow at 9.00 PM EST.

-- Create a connection to the cloud relational database.

-- Implement a query to fetch data from `ViewInventoryLotInfo`.

-- Use DataWeave to map the output from the Inventory Management System to the EHR, ensuring that each field from `ViewInventoryLotInfo` is accurately mapped to its corresponding field in the EHR system.

-- Send the Mapped Data to the HTTP POST `EHR Endpoint`.

-- Implement error handling for database and EHR connection issues.
+The `health-ehr-inventory-api-flow` triggers the process at 9PM EST everyday where the flow will retrieve inventory data from a cloud-based relational database and send it to the EHR in JSON format.

+Errors occured while connecting to Database or EHR system is retried for 3 times, if the error still persists the structured error response is logged.

 ## Setup